-The search should on the one hand not be restricted to the literal wording of the claims, but on the other hand should not be broadened to include everything that might be derived by a person skilled in the art from a consideration of the description and drawings.
-The examinersearch division may need to consider the contents of the description and/or drawings when performing the search in order to:
+The search is on the one hand not restricted to the literal wording of the claims, but on the other hand is not broadened to include everything that might be derived by a person skilled in the art from a consideration of the description and drawings.
+The search division may need to consider the contents of the description and/or drawings when performing the search in order to:

 When interpreting claims for the purpose of the search, the search will also take into consideration prior art incorporating technical features which are well-known equivalents to the technical features of the claimed invention, which may undermine inventive step (see G‑VII, Annex, 1.1(ii)).